 Amy Sharrocks is a live artist, sculptor and film-maker who invites people to come on journeys in which their own experience, communication and expression are a vital part.
-Undertaking these journeys with a sense of humour, joy and risk, Amy creates work that is rich, unpredictable and different every time.
-This invitation and the bravery and invention of people’s responses, produces new avenues for exploration and fantastic visions within the everyday.
+Her work attempts a careful consideration of the impact we have on each other and the world.

 For over 15 years she has been making artworks about people and water.
-SWIM, on 12 July 2007, when she invited 50 people to swim across London from Tooting Bec Lido to Hampstead Heath Ponds.
-In 2009 she toured drift around England, taking people one at a time to drift on swimming pools in an inflatable boat.
-In 2011 she completed London is a River City, a series of public walks tracing 7 of London’s buried rivers.
+SWIM, on 12 July 2007, invited 50 people to swim across London from Tooting Bec Lido to Hampstead Heath Ponds.
+In 2009 she toured drift around England, taking people one at a time to drift on her boat in swimming pools up and down the country.
+London is a River City (2011) was a series of large public walks tracing 7 of London’s buried rivers.
 Since 2018 she has been working collectively to make sonic artworks about water with sound designer Tom Hackley, WATER SWALLOWS and The Ballad of Crown Point Bridge, which opened at Compass Festival in Leeds on 7 June 2021.

 A major survey of Sharrocks’ work took place at Leamington Spa Art Gallery & Museum 2018-19, an acclaimed exhibition which collected photographs, sculptures, drawings, sonic and live works together from over a decade of making.
 In 2014 Amy was one of 10 artists selected for Museums at Night; in 2015 she was shortlisted for the Arts Foundation Fellowship Award; in 2017 she organised the Fry’s Island Swim, a swim for 80 in the Thames River in the heart of Reading, and is currently encouraging people to sign up to Swim the Thames, a swim across the river in London.
 She has just written against dryness, about the experience of water and cities.